SwaprHQ/swapr-dapp/src/pages/SwapNew/README.md

 ### `constants`

 This folder currently contains only UI related stuff.
 The idea behind is to extract UI values which provide styling for the `Swapbox 2023` into the variables.
 Those are the colors that are being used across the components, the swapbox dimensions, border stylings, elements spacing, indicator types and styling helper functions.
-If necessary in the future, since all of these are on the same place and all values are being referenced from it, it is really easy to change the looks of the swapbox and it would be really easy to introduce theming with minimal amount of work.
+If necessary in the future, since all of these are in the same place and all values are being referenced from it, it is really easy to change the looks of the swapbox and it would be really easy to introduce theming with minimal amount of work.

 ### `components`

 `components` folder contains all of the components that are being used in the `Swapbox 2023`.
 The components are split by the functionalities they are responsible for.
 Root level components are assigned its own folder and their sub-components are kept inside it.
 Root level components are `CurrencyItem`, `SwitchCurrenciesButton`, `SwapInfo`, `SwapboxButton` and `TokenPicker`.
 As mentioned above, the idea for the components is to mainly focus them on the UI part and keep as little logic as possible inside them.
-The only logic that can be kept inside is something specific for them and only used on that one place.
+The only logic that can be kept inside is something specific for them and only used in that one place.
 The components should receive everything necessary for their functioning through the props.

 In future, in order to avoid prop drilling with values and functions, everything can be taken to the next level with dedicated state management solution.
-We should keep track both of the values and functions on one place and in that case ensure that each of the components can be independent and take everything they need directly from the centralized storage.
+We should keep track both of the values and functions in one place and in that case ensure that each of the components can be independent and take everything they need directly from the centralized storage.

 ### `Swapbox.tsx`